It's time to start another remodel here at The North End Loft!

 We packed up everything from our bedroom and bathroom and are storing it in the front rooms of our house.
 Meanwhile, we kept out just what we need during the five or six weeks of construction and have moved into the rooms at the back of the house.

-Happily, our contractor is turning out to be the queen of dust containment, and she built a tunnel out of ten foot tall poles and huge sheets of plastic all the way from our front door through the living and dining rooms to the door of the master suite.
+out of ten foot tall poles and huge sheets of plastic all the way from our front door through

 The bedroom door is on the other side of this plastic and is only accessible through the tunnel from the front door.